-You may have heard of "Eskimo kisses" or even given someone that cute rub of the nose that is a sign of affection.
-In Eskimo communities, however, the kunik - rubbing your nose on someone — is a common greeting and an action that is common between family members.
+You may have heard of "Eskimo kisses" or even given someone that rub of the nose that is a sign of affection.
+In Eskimo communities, however, the kunik — rubbing your nose on someone — is a common greeting and an action that is common between family members, especially between mothers and their children.
 According to David Joanasi, an information officer of Inuit Tapiriit Kanatami: "When you’re an infant and a little kid, your parents and grandparents and older siblings sniff you and rub your face with their nose," which removes the sexual aspect of it entirely.
-This doesn't mean that a good nose-rubbing can't be intimate —it is — it's just not something that is found in adult intercourse.
+This doesn't mean that Eskimo kisses can't be intimate, it's just not something that is found in Eskimo adult intercourse.

 Because intercourse with another man's wife was common, it was possible that a woman would become pregnant with a child that wasn't her husbands.
-This wasn't shunned, however, and children could be as communal as wives.
-According to the memoir of one English girl who grew up among First Nations tribes in Greenland,
+This wasn't shunned, and children could be as communal as wives.
+According to the memoir of one English girl who grew up among Inuits in Greenland,

 "If a woman fell pregnant by a man other than her husband in the community, there was no stigma.
 It wasn’t like suburban wife-swapping.
 It was a question of survival.
 Equally if a couple were childless, it wasn’t uncommon for another family to give them a child, whom they’d love as their own, to raise."